makersacademy/rps-challenge/README.md

 - play Rock Paper Scissors against a computer
 - see their result and play again

- *This is my weekend challenge for Makers Academy week 3
+- This is my weekend challenge for Makers Academy week 3
 ----

 Approach
 -------
 1. I approached this the same way as the Battle challenge.
 I created a directory outline with the lib, spec and views folders.

 2. The biggest blocker was creating a set of rules for RPS.
-I wanted the rules not to be orderly, so I used [ this hash ] (https://stackoverflow.com/questions/10923486/hw-impossibility-create-a-rock-paper-scissors-program-in-ruby-without-using-c)
+I wanted the rules not to be orderly, so I used [this hash](https://stackoverflow.com/questions/10923486/hw-impossibility-create-a-rock-paper-scissors-program-in-ruby-without-using-c)

 3. Another challenge was incorporating Player One's choice into the controller (app.rb).
+But this was a matter of putting the params[:anything] into some instance variables.

 4. Feature tests were easier to write, as I could visualize the test events happening on each webpage.

-5. Here is some sample irb code
+5. Here is some sample irb code.  ```c1.weapon_select``` is the random weapon selector for the computer.

 ```
 3.0.0 :001 > require './lib/game.rb'